otsohelos/ot_harjoitustyo/MapGenerator/documentation/User Manual.md

 ### Redo

 Makes a new map with the same settings.

-### Rivers
+Your previous map is lost forever.

+### Show rivers / Hide rivers

-Shows / hides rivers.
+Shows or hides rivers.

+### Redo rivers

+(Visible only if the rivers are visible.)
+Re-randomizes rivers and displays them is any were made.

-### Terrain
+### Show terrain

 Takes you to the Terrain view.

 ### Save...

-You may choose to save the current view as a png at any point by pressing Save.
+You can choose to save the current view as a png by pressing Save.

 ## Terrain view